All Episodes

 Well, kind of, but they're not punishments.

-So talk to us about the role of the responsible use of a collar in training.
+So talk to us about the role, the responsible use of a collar in training.

 Yeah, absolutely.

-But then I finally started uh using them and I realized how beneficial they can be and how how much faster you can train your dog and work with your dog on things.
+Then I finally started using them and I realized how beneficial they can be and how much faster you can train your dog and work with your dog on things.

-And I'm talking about, you know, um use like for example, using an e-collar in a situation versus not using an e-collar could be a matter of fixing an issue in one or two days, or it could be three or four months.
+And I'm talking about, you know, user, like, for example, using an e-caller in a situation versus not using an e-caller could be a matter of fixing an issue in one or two days, or it could be three or four months.

 Yeah, right.